A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-2. Inject the gas sample into the gas chromatograph.
+2. Inject a known volume of the gas sample into the gas chromatograph using a syringe or autosampler.

-3. The gas chromatograph will separate the components of the gas sample based on their boiling points.
+3. The gas chromatograph separates the components of the gas sample based on their differential partitioning between the mobile (gas) and stationary phases within the capillary column.

 Significance:

-Gas and liquid chromatography are powerful analytical techniques that are used to identify and quantify the components of gas and liquid samples.
-These techniques are used in a wide variety of applications, including:
+Gas and liquid chromatography are powerful analytical techniques used to identify and quantify the components of gas and liquid samples.
+These techniques are widely used because of their high sensitivity, resolution, and versatility.

 Share on: